Erwanweb/SVT2/README.md

-# SmartVirtualThermostat with presence detection
+# SmartVirtualThermostat for ON/OFF Heaters with presence detection
 Smart Virtual Thermostat python plugin for Domoticz home automation system